Pulsed learning for quantum data re-uploading models: Introduction

 Pulse-level parametrization also provides additional degrees of freedom for encoding information and for optimizing the model, which can improve the structure of the optimization landscape and potentially reduce the severity of barren plateaus~\cite{barrenplateauspulses}.
 Finally, by compressing multi-gate sequences into shorter pulse schedules, this approach reduces circuit depth and execution time~\cite{PhysRevLett.129.060501}.
 Overall, pulse-level control offers a flexible and hardware-aware framework for building problem-specific ansätze that make more efficient use of current quantum hardware.

-So far, the pursuit of hardware-native quantum algorithms has already inspired a gradual shift from gate-based descriptions to pulse-level control tailored to the particular platforms and technologies.
-In this context, early pioneering work, such as ctrl-VQE~\cite{pulsed_ctrl_VQE}, demonstrated the feasibility of using pulse amplitudes, frequencies, and phases as variational parameters for quantum simulation within the \gls*{vqe} framework, bypassing costly gate decompositions.
-Subsequent research has explored pulse-based parameterization and optimization strategies~\cite{PhysRevApplied.23.024036}, implementations on cross-resonance hardware~\cite{PhysRevResearch.5.033159}, and pulse-level realizations of algorithms such as QAOA~\cite{pulsed_optimization}.
-Other contributions introduced structured pulse-native approaches, including the PANSATZ framework~\cite{Meirom_2023}, and pulse-efficient transpilation methods aimed at latency reduction~\cite{Melo2023pulseefficient}.
-Further studies combined gate-based and pulse-based optimization~\cite{liang2022variationalquantumpulselearning}, analyzing pulse-level design spaces in terms of expressivity, entanglement capability, and trainability~\cite{liang2024advantagesparameterizedquantumpulses, tao2025designexpressivetrainablepulsebased}.
-Nevertheless, most existing methods still constrain pulse-level models by imposing rigid structures, restricting parameterization to specific circuit segments, or tailoring protocols to narrow task classes—limitations largely arising from the difficulty of training unstructured, high-dimensional control landscapes~\cite{tao2025designexpressivetrainablepulsebased}.
+So far, the development of hardware-native quantum algorithms has motivated a gradual shift from gate-level formulations toward pulse-level optimization tailored to specific platforms.
+Early contributions such as ctrl-VQE \cite{pulsed_ctrl_VQE} demonstrated that pulse attributes (amplitude, frequency, and phase) can be treated as variational parameters, avoiding explicit gate decompositions.
+Subsequent work has explored pulse-parameterized training strategies \cite{PhysRevApplied.23.024036}, cross-resonance implementations \cite{PhysRevResearch.5.033159}, pulse-level variants of QAOA \cite{pulsed_optimization}, and pulse-efficient transpilation techniques \cite{Meirom_2023, Melo2023pulseefficient}.
+More recently, studies have analyzed pulse design spaces in terms of expressivity, entanglement generation, and trainability \cite{liang2022variationalquantumpulselearning, liang2024advantagesparameterizedquantumpulses, tao2025designexpressivetrainablepulsebased}.